top of page

 Is martial arts experience required?

 For neither a private or group lesson is prior experience necessary.
-If you have previous training that will be a wonderful asset but Is not required to come and learn.

-How much is class?
+How much is training?

 Family Class - $25 Per Hour/Student